greenm01/ec4x/docs/ec4x_specs.md

 | SLD5      | 75       | > 5       | 45%               |
 | SLD5      | 90       | > 2       | 50%               |

 Upgrading a Planetary Shield to a new SLD level requires salvaging the old shield and replacing it with a new one.
-A Planet may not have more than one shield.
+A Planet may not have more than one shield, and shields can be rebuilt within one turn.

 Ground Batteries are immobile, low-tech, land based units that have the firepower of a Battleship at half the cost.
 They lob kinetic shells into orbit and are not upgraded by technology and research.